MV451/Maya_BSE_Portfolio_/index.md

 # Customized Biometrics Display

-My project is a customized pulse oximeter.
-It will be able to sense heart rate, temperature and  plot the person’s pulse on a graph.
-The device will also have an ECG sensor too.
-A button will also be used to switch between the sensors.
+My project is a student designed project that I made myself.
+It is a customized biometrics display that can record heart rate, temperature, plot the user’s pulse on a graph, and even has an EKG to measure the heart's electrical activity.
+The user will be given instructions on an OLED display for how to use the device and the numerical data for their vitals.
+This project was not easy to make and I ran into countless obstacles.
+However, in the end it was very rewarding to know that I was able to take a project that I developed and create it myself.

 <!--Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!-->